 Compression

-Pass --compress Brotli or --compress GZip to compress the contents of files stored in the executable. -C is a shortcut for --compress.
+Pass --compress Brotli, --compress GZip, or --compress Zstd to compress the contents of files stored in the executable. -C is a shortcut for --compress.

 "pkg": {